lucas12avl/Chess/README.md

 1. Download the project
 2. Open the Platforms\0.
 Windows Desktop\MP_Practica.sln with visual studio IDE
 3. run main.cpp to play chess game
+4. If you want to exit the game, press the `esc` button

 ## Objectives
 - Interpolate turns betwwen you and the opponent (Completed)